fjankowsk/fitpdf/README.md

 ## Input file format ##

-`fitpdf` reads the input distribution data from simple plain text files in comma-separated values (CSV) format.
+`FitPDF` reads the input distribution data from simple plain text files in comma-separated values (CSV) format.
 The files must contain at least the following data fields or columns:

 * "rotation": integer